 In June 1923 she was unseated by Garvey in an attempt to quell dissent in the UNIA’s New York Headquarters, she was reelected during the August 1924 convention.
 As the only woman in the UNIA delegation seeking consent to establish a UNIA colony, Davis traveled to Liberia, West Africa in December of 1923.
-In 1924 she was part of a committee which delivered petitions to U.S. President Calvin Coolidge seeking commutation of Marcus Garvey’s sentence for mail fraud.
-At the 1929 International Convention of the UNIA she was elected UNIA Secretary General.
+In 1924 she was part of a committee that delivered petitions to U.S. President Calvin Coolidge seeking commutation of Marcus Garvey’s sentence for mail fraud.
+At the 1929 International Convention of the UNIA, she was elected UNIA Secretary-General.

-However, by 1932 she broke with Garvey and became first Assistant President General of the rival UNIA, Inc. In the 1934 convention she was elected President of the rival organization.
+However, by 1932 she broke with Garvey and became the first Assistant President General of the rival UNIA, Inc. In the 1934 convention, she was elected President of the rival organization.

 NB: There are two dates given for Davis dob: August 15, 1860 and August 25, 1860.